-Additionally, with respect to judgments and judgment enforcement, the Board has issued approximately two hundred and sixty Pre-Judgment Final Notices across thirteen GSITs.
-Approximately twenty five of these Final Notices have resulted in the employer agreeing to enter into either an MOU or DACA.
-Another approximately twenty seven employers have repaid the judgment amounts, or executed repayment agreements, in the aggregate of approximately \$1,002,000.
-Approximately one hundred and thirty one judgments in the aggregate amount of approximately \$6,787,586 have been entered against the employers to whom Final Notices were issued and who refused to enter into a repayment arrangement.
-Information subpoenas and restraining notices have been served on approximately sixty of these employers.
+Additionally, with respect to judgments and judgment enforcement, the Board has issued approximately two hundred ninety Pre-Judgment Final Notices across thirteen GSITs.
+Approximately thirty of these Final Notices have resulted in the employer agreeing to enter into either an MOU or DACA.
+Another approximately forty employers have repaid the judgment amounts, or executed repayment agreements, in the aggregate of approximately \$1,614,000.\(^1\) Approximately one hundred and thirty two judgments in the aggregate amount of approximately \$6,787,586 have been entered against the employers to whom Final Notices were issued and who refused to enter into a repayment arrangement.
+Information subpoenas and restraining notices have been served on approximately sixty eight of these employers.
 Additional judgments, information subpoenas and restraining notices will be filed against all employers who refuse to enter into a repayment arrangement.

-However, we would note that the Board's collection ability may become impaired as a result of a decision rendered on April 30, 2012, in Riccelli Enterprises Inc., et al v.
-State of New York Workers' Compensation Board, et al (Onondaga County, Index No.
+By a decision rendered on April 30, 2012, in Riccelli Enterprises Inc., et al v.
+State of New York Workers' Compensation Board, et al (Onondaga County, Index No. 10-6901 (Ricelli), a court the Board is preliminarily enjoined from filing proposed judgments and taking any other enforcement action with respect to the plaintiffs in that case.
+The Board has appealed this decision and the appeal is ongoing.